February 29, 2016

-St. Patrick's Day in Boston
+St. Patrick's Day: Boston Edition

 If you can’t make it all the way to Ireland for St. Patrick’s Day, your next best bet is Boston, Massachusetts, a beloved American city with a rich Irish heritage.
 People of Irish descent comprise the single largest ethnic group in Boston, so it’s no surprise that the city goes all out on St. Paddy’s Day.

 First incorporated in 1630, Boston remains the cultural and economic hub of New England and one of the top travel destinations in the Northeast.
 And for many East Coasters, it’s just a hop, skip, and a jump away—it’s just 100 miles from Hartford, Connecticut, 215 miles from New York City, and a little over 300 miles from Philadelphia.
 There are three main routes to Boston by car: I-90 (Massachusetts Turnpike) from the West, I-95 from the North and South, and I-93 from the North and South.